OsmosysSoftware/document-service/README.md

       - BUILD_CONFIGURATION=Release
 ```

-6. Ensure Docker is running.
-Then, in root directory of project, execute the following command to build container for `document-service`:
+8. Ensure Docker is running.
+9. Then, in the root directory of the project, execute the following command to build a container for `document-service`:

 ```shell
 docker-compose -f docker-compose.yaml up
 ```

-7. The project will run on `http://localhost:5000`.
+10. The project will run on `http://localhost:5000`.
 Please check [Troubleshooting](#troubleshooting) if the build failed.
-8. You can access the **Swagger UI** at `http://localhost:5000/swagger/index.html` in **Development** Environment.
+11. You can access the **Swagger UI** at `http://localhost:5000/swagger/index.html` in **Development** Environment.
-9. Test the API via **Postman**.
+12. Test the API via **Postman**.
 The app can be accessed using `http://localhost:5000/<API>`.

 ## Troubleshooting